ArunHub/family-tree/README.md

 - Hosted nodejs Express app as backend api service in AWS and learnt CORS also to connect, allow single origin
 - Connected with mongodb
 - hosted my files frontend files in imarun.com

+**Some TODOS**
+- Ratio problem and colliding svg paths(like in sabas) which needs to be flexible
+- More details in popup like profession and age
+- Anniversary in Notification area.
+- Add more family data , images, animations and some design changes
+- provision for external JSON structure
+- is it possible for srilankan names in fixed width 80px ?
+- including global factors including culture and tradition around the world